dantasenioneto/Codeminer/README.md

 	(how to do: execute the command "SET GLOBAL max_connections = 200;");
 2º create a Database in mysql with name "parser" the command
 	(how to do: "CREATE DATABASE parser;");
-3º execute the class PopulateDb.java at package br.com.codeminer.parser.controller;
+3º at method getBufferReaderLog put the location from games.log 4º execute the class PopulateDb.java at package br.com.codeminer.parser.controller;
 OBS: case to occur: "ERROR: Data source rejected establishment of connection,  message from server: "Too many connections", follow de first step.